deanishe/alfred-workflow/doc/script_filter_results.rst

     wf.add_item(u'My super title')

 This will show a result in Alfred with Alfred's blank workflow icon and 'My super title' as its text.

 Everything else is optional, but some attributes/child tags don't make much sense on their own.
-We'll ignore the difference between whether a parameter is an attribute on the ``<item>`` tag or a child tag and look at what they do.
+Let's have a look.

 .. _param-title: